AmitDas4321/SafeCode/README.md

 - Select `example.py` when prompted.
 - The encrypted script will be saved as `encrypted_example.py` on your Desktop.

-## Firebase Integration

-The script fetches a status from a Firebase Realtime Database to determine whether encryption can proceed.
-You can configure your Firebase URL in the script (`firebase_url = 'your_firebase_url'`).

 ## Features

 - **Secure Encryption:** Ensures that only valid requests will trigger encryption.